Classes

 - Font Family

-to use monospace font
+mainto use default fontcodeto use monospace font

 - Alignment

-to align in the center
+leftto align to the leftrightto align to the rightcenterto align in the center

 - Font Style